 More information about parking near Baker University Center is also available online.

 Baker University Center includes a variety of meeting and dining rooms, as well as offices for Student Affairs, Diversity Services, Catering, and Information Technology.

-Portraits of past University presidents are on display in the Presidential Portrait Gallery in the pre-function area of the Baker University Center Ballroom (Fourth Floor).
-You may also want to examine the online collection of portraits and biographical sketches of the former presidents.
+Portraits of past university presidents are on display in the Presidential Portrait Gallery in the pre-function area of the Baker University Center Ballroom (Fourth Floor).
+You may also want to examine the online collection of portraits and biographical sketches of former presidents.

 More detailed information about Baker University Center is available online.

-Construction of Baker University Center began in the spring of 2004.
+Construction of the new Baker University Center began in the spring of 2004.
 The photo above was taken July 25, 2006, when exterior work was very nearly complete.

 Photos taken during the later stages of the construction project are also available online (that page includes five photos, with a total download size of just over 1 MByte).